bgin/general-purpose-fortran/README.md

 This initial release is a collection of Fortran modules (and in some cases their associated C support routines) providing
   * basic string operations
-  * simple expression parsing
+  * simple numeric expression parsing
   * command line parsing
   * command line history editing
   * a date and time module
   * an interface to the ncurses(3c) library
-  * the beginnings of a pixel graphics module similiar to the VOGLE graphics library interface
+  * the beginnings of a pixel graphics module similar to the VOGLE graphics library interface
   * libraries for message handling, unit testing, and debugging
-  * a module for reading and writing lines to a process (a popen(3c) interface
+  * a module for reading and writing lines to a process (a popen(3c) interface).
   * a growing number of Fortran interfaces to common C routines, including many POSIX routines

-The majority of thse routines come with a man(1) page in *roff and HTML format.
+The majority of these routines come with a man(1) page in *roff and HTML format.
 An index into the documentation is contained in the [[overview]](http://www.urbanjost.altervista.org/LIBRARY/libjust4/download/tmp/html/download.html)